UK lawmakers vote assisted dying bill through to next phase – DW – 11/29/2024

 Protesters on both sides gather outside chamber amid charged debate

-As the lawmakers debated the changes on Friday, supporters and opponents of the changes rallied outside parliament.
+As the lawmakers debated the changes on Friday, supporters and opponents rallied outside parliament.

 Some carried placards with slogans like "kill the bill, not the ill," and "first, do no harm," while others held banners saying "let us choose" and calling for "dignity in death."